ISO 14001:2026 transition – why early action matters

 Transition audits must be planned in such a way that the transition can be completed in good time before the existing certificate expires and the certification decision can be made clearly.

 ISO 14001 creates a uniform global framework for effective environmental management.
-The standard combines operational environmental management with strategic corporate orientation and is currently being revised as part of the ISO 14001 revision is currently being further developed.
-This creates resilient structures for sustainable development and a future-proof orientation of organizations.
+The standard combines operational environmental management with strategic corporate orientation and has been further developed as part of the ISO 14001 revision process.

 What you can do today - 7 steps to a secure transition